American College Testing

 The disadvantage of taking the Residual ACT is:

-The test usually ends around 2:45 p.m.
-It is not given in October, on holidays, or during any other official University break.
+The test usually ends a little before 3:00 p.m.
+It is not given on holidays, during any other official University break, or during the annual renewal period in early autumn.

 |Location||Testing Center, Room 498 of the Student Services Building|